MBruin239/Rapptr-iOS-Test/README.md

 - I upped the iOS deployment target to iOS 13 becuase there was no minimum iOS given and I didn't want to work around not having the SceneDelegate.

+- I did the web calls in 3 differnt ways.
+Chat I did the way I typically architect web requests, login was kept closer to how it was initially setup, and the avatar image was just done in view.

 - I used [Gifu](https://github.com/kaishin/gifu) as my CocoaPod becuase I wanted somthing extra to go with the fade out/in functionality.